A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Preliminaries

 The jump in a field $\mathbf{\Phi}$ can be defined as

 The total incompatibility in the natural configuration of the body can be written as~\cite{gupta2007evolution}

-One can observe that the first term in the right-hand side of Eq.~\eqref{eq:incompatibilityFi} represents the total damage within the region $\Omega$.
-On the other hand, the second term represents the effect of the interface.
+One can observe that the first term in the right-hand side of Eq.~\eqref{eq:incompatibilityFi} represents the total damage within the region $\Omega$ while the second term represents the effect of the interface.
 Now following Gupta and Steigmann~(2012)~\cite{gupta2012plastic}, the interface damage density at $\kappa_R({\mathcal{B}})$ may be defined as